0x4447/0x4447_product_answering_machine/README.md

 Instructions how to edit the JSON file

 Once the file is changed you can import the flow: at the top right corner you have the `Save` button, which has an arrow pointing down.
 Click on it and select `Import flow (beta)`.
 Select the file, and upload it.
+Once the flow will show up on the page, **don't forget** to click `Publish`.
 At this stage we have to attach the flow we made with a phone number.
 To do so, follow this steps:

 1. From the left menu list, select the 3th icon, and and click `Phone numbers`.
 1. Click `Claim a number` that you can find on the right side of the page.